jborgers/sonar-pmd-jpinpoint/java-pmd7/README.md

-# Sonar PMD custom plugin for Kotlin
+# Sonar PMD custom plugin for Java

-This Sonar plugin enables adding custom PMD rules for Kotlin.
+This SonarQube plugin enables adding custom PMD rules for Java.
 This project is sponsored by [Rabobank](https://www.rabobank.com/).

-For PMD version 7.x, SonarQube 9.8+.
+For PMD version 7.x, SonarQube 9.9.5+.

 ## How to add your own custom pmd rules

-Add/replace the PMD rules file with name `pmd7-custom-kotlin.xml` in `src/main/resources/com/jpinpoint/pmd/rules/`.
+Add/replace the PMD rules file with name `pmd-custom-java.xml` in `src/main/resources/com/jpinpoint/pmd/rules/`.

 ## How to set the plugin description as shown in SonarQube
 In `plugin.properties` replace: